balakrishnakarusala/Git-1/README.md

 		"Add Build Path".
 With this second jar file is added to your Servlet project.

 	3) Add "java-json.jar" file to your project in "Eclipse JeeMars" IDE.
-Follow 2nd one steps to add this jar.
+Follow 2nd one steps to add this jar file.
 This is also one external Library.

 **How to send data to http?**